 The iCVL offers various senior projects for teams 1-3 students, either as a semester or year-long course in CS or as a year-long project in software engineering or Electrical Engineering.
-The list below is updated monthly and always contains projects that are currently open.
+The list below is updated each semester (currently updated for fall semester 2017-2018) and always contains projects that are open.

 The statistics of natural images is a source for great advancements in computer vision, as well as in computational modeling of biological and human vision.
 In this research project we will exploit statistical properties of images in order to implement various algorithms that provide novel image manipulation and processing capacities.
 For details please contact: Prof. Ohad Ben-Shahar

 As we occasional hear in the news, people, especially children, often experience emergencies in pools, and often loose their lives because help is not available on time.
 In this project we will work towards an artificial life guard that monitors the pool, identifies emergency situations, and calls for help when needed.
-Despite its applicative nature, this project incorporate significant research work.
+Despite its applicative nature, this project incorporate significant research work using machine learning methods.
 For details please contact: Prof. Ohad Ben-Shahar

 Optimal illusions are a fascinating phenomenon that captures the imagination and often provides insights into the function of our visual system.
 In this project we would like to develop an end-to-end system that generates geometric optical illusions of the sort popularized in the 2016 best optical illusion contest and shown here.
 Such a system will allow users to specify the viewer and mirrors position (and we will generalize the illusion to more than one mirror!) and what perceptual shapes are desired, and produce the real 3D shape that one needs to generate in order to obtain the illusions.
 The system will also convert this shape to a proper representation (i.e., file format) that can be used with the 3D printers in our lab, so the illusions can be constructed in real life.